Marie-Therese Heublein (b. 1997, Germany) is a London- based artist working with painting, 3D animation, and augmented reality.

-Marie explores the changes in ones sense of self by the exposure to the digital.
-Central to Marie’s work is the notion of the in-between that surfaces as a dynamic equilibrium between the figure and its abstraction.
-By morphing our digital and physical selves the body becomes limitless and material of experimentation.
-In this state of digital dualism there are no natural limits and no natural dynamics just the in-between of our contemporary existence.
+In her practice, Marie-Therese explores the changes in one's sense of self through exposure to the digital.
+Central to her work is the notion of the in-between, which surfaces as a dynamic equilibrium between the figure and its abstraction.
+By morphing our digital and physical modes of existence, the body becomes a limitless material for experimentation.
+In this state of digital dualism, there are no natural limits and no natural dynamics - just the in-between of our contemporary existence.